-We recommend stapling insulation because we want you to get the best value for your time and money.
+We only recommend stapling insulation because we want you to get the best value for your time and money.
 You don’t want the sad and saggy plastic strapping disaster in this picture to happen to you!

 It is absolutely crucial that you only use electric staplers when working under your floor.
 Electric staplers are double insulated, which means you can’t be electrocuted if you accidentally staple a wire under the floor.

-Our preferred stapler is the ‘Ozito 8-14mm Staple Nail Gun’, which is available at popular hardware stores.
-In our experience these staplers work best with ‘Arrow 10mm T50 Staples’, loading half a clip at a time.
+Before switching to the Proline, the teams used the Ozito 8-14mm Staple Nail Gun, which is available in popular hardware stores.
+In our experience, these staplers work best with Arrow 10mm T50 Staples loading half a clip at a time.

-Battery Operated Cordless Staple Gun
+Battery-Operated Cordless Staple Gun

 Some people prefer to use a cordless stapler because they don’t have to deal with the cord while working under the floor.
-In this instance we recommend the ‘Bosch PTKn 3.6LI Stapler’ which is also available at popular hardware stores.
+In this instance, we recommend the Bosch PTKn 3.6LI Stapler which is also available in leading hardware stores.

-The staples that work the best are the ‘TacWise 53/8mm 5/16″ Staples’.
+The staples that work the best are the TacWise 53/8mm 5/16″ Staples.

 WARNING: Remember to leave your power on, even though your stapler is cordless.
 We’ll tell you more about why it’s safer to leave the power connected below.

-Old Fashioned Metal Staple Gun
+Old-fashioned Metal Staple Gun

 Never use ordinary metal staple guns when stapling insulation under a floor.
 These are not insulated and there is a very serious risk of electrocution.
 This is because the metal stapler is highly conductive and nothing will stop that electricity travelling to your body.

 So, why not just turn off the power?
 There’s a really good reason why we always leave the power on.
-We’ll explain why this keeps you and your family safe below.

-Why it’s safer to leave the power on…
+Why it’s safer to leave the power on

-And remember, your double-insulated stapler, your portable RCD and your home’s safety switch will keep you safe from electrocution if you do hit a live wire.
+And remember, your double-insulated stapler, your portable RCD, and your home’s safety switch will keep you safe from electrocution if you do hit a live wire.